rgildiaz/ITI/pxeboot.md

 ```
 ``isc-dhcp-server`` will act as the DHCP server, and ``tftpd-hpa`` will be the TFTP server. ``pxelinux`` and ``syslinux`` provide the necessary files and functionality for PXE booting.

-Also, it is nice to have a static IP address for the DHCP server.
-To do so, navigate to your ``/netplan/`` to change it:
+Set a static IP address for the DHCP server through the ``/netplan/``:
 ```
 sudo nano /etc/netplan/01-netcfg.yaml
 ```